blog Details

 ◾ Lost output revenue

-A shipment priced 7 percent cheaper can end up costing 25 percent more when measured against real operating impacts.
+A shipment priced seven percent cheaper can ultimately cost twenty-five percent more when evaluated against real operating impact.

 Why procurement discipline beats bargain hunting

-Industrial fuel procurement is not about the cheapest invoice.
-It is about total cost of operation.
-Buyers who focus on calorific value alone risk missing ash chemistry, moisture content, particle size and fusion temperatures.
-Reliable suppliers provide coal that performs consistently, not coal that behaves differently in every cargo hold.
+Industrial fuel procurement is not about securing the lowest invoice.
+It is about minimizing total operating cost.
+Buyers who focus solely on calorific value overlook ash chemistry, moisture content, particle size distribution and fusion temperatures.
+Reliable suppliers deliver coal that performs consistently across shipments.

 ◾ Ash fusion temperature and composition